-Following the consummation of the Offerings, the THL Group will hold approximately 11.3 million shares of Common Stock (without giving effect to the Underwriters' over-allotment options) and will be entitled to certain registration rights with respect to the registration of such shares under the Securities Act.
-Under the terms of a shareholders agreement between the Company and certain shareholders, dated as of September 12, 1996, as amended as of August 1, 1997 (the "Shareholders Agreement"), at any time when the THL Group and their permitted transferees own in the aggregate at least 10% of the shares acquired in the Recapitalization, the THL Group has the right to require the Company to file a registration statement under the Securities Act in order to register the sale of all or any part of its shares of Common Stock.
-These Offerings are made pursuant to the provisions of the Shareholders Agreement.
-Following these Offerings, the THL Group is entitled to demand that the Company register their shares of Common Stock on three occasions at the Company's expense; provided, however, that if the THL Group owns at least 10%, but not more than 25%, of the shares acquired in the Recapitalization, then the Company shall be obligated to effect only one such registration.
-Additionally, the THL Group and shareholders party to the Shareholders Agreement have the right, subject to certain limitations, to include their shares in certain offerings initiated by the Company whether for its own account or for other shareholders.
+Following the consummation of the Offerings, the Lee Group will hold 17,852,158 shares of Common Stock (without giving effect to the Underwriters' over-allotment options) and will be entitled to certain registration rights with respect to the registration of such shares under the Securities Act.
+Under the terms of a shareholders agreement between the Company and certain shareholders, dated as of September 12, 1996, as amended as of August 1, 1997 (the "Shareholders Agreement"), at any time when the Lee Group and their permitted transferees own in the aggregate at least 10% of the shares acquired in the Recapitalization, the Lee Group has the right to require the Company to file a registration statement under the Securities Act in order to register the sale of all or any part of its shares of Common Stock.
+See "Shares Eligible for Future Sale."
+The Lee Group is entitled to demand that the Company register their shares of Common Stock on three occasions at the Company's expense; provided, however, that if the Lee Group owns at least 10%, but not more than 25%, of the shares acquired in the Recapitalization, then the Company shall be obligated to effect only one such registration.
+Additionally, the Lee Group and shareholders party to the Shareholders Agreement have the right, subject to certain limitations, to include their shares in certain offerings initiated by the Company whether for its own account or for other shareholders.
 The Company may in certain circumstances defer such registrations, and the underwriters with respect to such sale have the right, subject to certain limitations, to limit the number of shares included in such registrations.
 In the event that the Company proposes to register the sale of any of its securities under the Securities Act, the Company is required to promptly give such shareholders written notice no later than 10 days before the effective date of the registration statement, at which point such shareholders will have five days to make a written request of the Company to include their shares of Common Stock in such registration, subject to the underwriters' right to limit such shares and certain other limitations.
 In general, the Company is required to bear the expense of all such registrations except for transfer taxes.
 The sale of such shares could have an adverse effect on the Company's ability to raise equity capital in the public markets.
-The shares held by the THL Group are subject to the Lockup Period referred to in the preceding paragraph.
+The shares held by the Lee Group are subject to the Lockup Period referred to in the preceding paragraph.
 See "Shares Eligible for Future Sale."